Get

 Image Credit: Nadezhda Nesterova, Shutterstock

 The Christmas cactus is not toxic to cats, but it has tiny spines that can injure the mouth and irritate the stomach and intestines.
 It’s also highly fibrous, which can cause vomiting and diarrhea.
-This should all resolve within a few hours, but see your vet if the irritation persists.
+This should all resolve within a few hours, but see a vet if the irritation persists.

 Like the poinsettia, having a Christmas cactus in the house should be okay, but try to keep it out of your cat’s reach.